86 billion dollars.

 Note: Never use a lumbar back brace for more than a few hours a day because it can contribute to muscle weakening and atrophy.

-How to do it – through our research, we find that the Muelller Back brace is a great device.
+👉 How to use – through our research, we find that the Muelller Back brace is a great device.
 It is custom fit with dual, outer elastic tension straps and it fits waist sizes 28″ – 50″ (71-127 cm).
 The double adjustment feature is great.

 When you tighten the first set of velcro straps, it feels good, but when you tighten the second set over that, the resulting compression and support relieve those twinges of backache right away.